Fox sisters: Evaluation

 In 1851, Mrs. Norman Culver, a relative of the Fox family, admitted in a signed statement that she had assisted them during their séances by touching them to indicate when the raps should be made.
-She also claimed that Kate and Margaretta revealed to her the method of producing the raps by snapping their toes and using their knees and ankles.
+She also claimed that Kate and Margaretta revealed to her the method of producing the raps by cracking their toes and using their knees and ankles.

 Charles Grafton Page, a patent examiner and patent advocate, had developed a keen eye for detecting fraudulent claims about science.
 In his book Psychomancy (1853), Page observed that the rapping sounds came from underneath the girls' long dresses.
 (Note: In 1853, Charles Grafton Page of Washington, D.C., investigated the Fox sisters.
 As a patent examiner and patent advocate, Page had developed a keen eye for detecting fraudulent claims about science.
 He applied these skills in exposing some of the deceptions employed by the Fox sisters during two sessions which he attended.
 In his book Psychomancy (1853), Page observed that the rapping sounds came from underneath the girls' long dresses.

 When he asked if the spirits could produce a sound at a distance from their own bodies, one girl climbed into a wardrobe closet where her dress touched the wood, whence the sound transmitted into the wood plank — however, she was unable to control this sound sufficiently to produce spirit communications.
 Page devised contraptions that emulated the rapping sounds produced by the girls, which could be concealed under long clothing.
 He declaimed the girls' means of hiding from the bodily examination that would expose their fraud:

 The feminine security of these rappers against the inspection of their actual quomodo... if by search warrant, stratagem, or vi et armis, the rapping instrument of these Fox girls had been exposed to the public, there would not have been one doubt about the nature and origin of the spiritual communications.